 Do not move the knurled ring.
-Aside from convenient grip during tightening, the ring functions as a clamp, securing the outer tube to the journal.
+Aside from convenient grip during tightening, the ring also secures the outer tube to the journal.

-11.0 QC JAW LOCATING SYSTEM

-11.1 QC SYSTEM OVERVIEW
+11.0 QC JAW LOCATING SYSTEM 11.1 QC SYSTEM OVERVIEW

 The QC system locates each top jaw on two tapered buttons mounted in each master jaw.
 The top jaw is located on both the taper and the face of the master jaw to effectively eliminate any clearances between the master jaw and the top jaw.
 This feature assures accurate relocation of the top jaw when repositioned on the chuck.